adonisjs/v6-docs/content/docs/http/assets_bundling.md

 <dd>

 You can use the `styleAttributes` property to set attributes on the link tags generated using the `@vite` tag.
-The attributes is a collection of key-value pair.
+The attributes are a collection of key-value pairs.

 ```ts
 // title: config/vite.ts